MicrosoftDocs/visualstudio-docs/docs/version-control/git-create-repository.md

 ms.prod: visual-studio-windows
 ms.technology: vs-ide-general
 ---
-# Create a Git or Azure DevOps repository from Visual Studio
+# Create a Git repository from Visual Studio

 Visual Studio makes it easy to create a repo right from the IDE.
+And, you can work remotely with the Git provider of your choice, such as GitHub or Azure DevOps.
+Or, you can work locally with no provider at all.
 Here's how.

 ## Prerequisites